alanwsmith/typing-rust.alanwsmith.com/src/data-types/using-explicit-types.md

 let alfa: i32 = 7;
 ```

-are both frequency occurrances in Rust
+are both frequency occurrences in Rust
 programs.
-While the implict version is
+While the implicit version is
 shorter to type and easier to read we'll
 be using the explicit approach for a
 few reasons: